traumverloren/haute-codeture/haute-codeture.md

 📹 [goo.gl/mK5afh](https://www.youtube.com/watch?v=eud6LnzVISM)

+^I gave my first conf talk last year about this project.
+^You can check out the project, or my slides, or video.
-^Inspired by the reaction to my pixel art project ^Take the experience out of my living room
+^Really inspired by the reaction to my pixel art project ^Started thinking how I can take the experience out of my living room.

 ---